 In case you are planning to start a new project and still confused on what you will choose between pre-engineered buildings and traditional buildings, here’s a brief comparison explaining the huge differences of the two;

 Traditional construction system implements structural processes using elements (masonry or wood) that are constructed largely on-site.
-This is popular among residential projects and is usually offer an extensive history of use.
+This is popular among all projects and is usually offer an extensive history of use.
 Traditional building construction mainly includes cement, bricks and tiles but as the design becomes more complicated and the demand for various materials arises, so as the production of many building materials from manufacturing companies.

 The basic traditional construction processes include;